danrleypereira/use-for-whatever/docs/deployment.md

 ./setup-custom-domain.sh
 ```

-Then select option 2 for the production environment.
+Then select option 3 for the recommended production environment with Nginx proxy.

 ## Environment Variables